 Ease of Use

 The HelloBaby earned a high ease of use score in our tests mainly because it has no features to learn or set.
 This unit is a plug-and-play design that self-pairs and needs no real setup beyond playing each unit where you'd like to use it.
-There are on/off and volume buttons and a mute button on the parent unit, but there is not much else to learn or do with this monitor.
+There are on/off and volume buttons and a mute button on the parent unit, but there is nothing else to learn or do with this monitor.
 While this might make it a good choice for grandparents or those who lack technical savvy, we still think there are better options with higher scores in most metrics to choose from that are also easy to use.

 The HelloBaby has a better range distance than most of the competition, with a distance of 123 ft and 7 walls.
 The manufacturer claims a distance of 1000 feet, an open line of sight range, and not a good indicator of what you can expect inside a home with walls and other products that could interfere with the transmission between the two units.
 We wish manufacturers would at least make an effort to provide more accurate range distances so parents might be able to discern if the product will work for their needs.
 Our line of sight tests worked up to 1300 ft, which at least indicates the manufacturer is accurate for this test, but we suspect most people will not be using their monitor to leave a baby in an open field.

-The HelloBaby battery life is long enough but nothing to crow about at just over 13 hours for the parent device.
+The HelloBaby battery life is long enough but nothing to crow about at just 13 hours for the parent device.
 We started getting a low battery warning at close to 12 hours.
 We didn't test the battery life on the nursery unit as this component is typically left plugged in.
-However, it is worth noting that this monitor can be run with nursery and parent devices on batteries making it one of the few we've ever seen with this capability.
+However, it is worth noting that this monitor can be run with nursery and parent devices on batteries making it one of the few we've seen with this capability.

 The HelloBaby has almost no features beyond transmitting sound from the nursery unit to the parent device.
 The bright spot is probably the ability to use each unit with batteries making it one of the few in our lineup you could use camping or where electricity might be spotty.